joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ## 14. Server Architectures: Iterative vs Concurrent Processing
 Servers operate using two common architectures; Iterative and Concurrent.
 The best server type depends on what usage will be needed.
 </br>
 Iterative servers are relatively more simple, have less overhead, and are cheaper.
 Additionally, Iterative Server Architecture processes one client connection at a time, ___.
 Thus, Iterative Servers function well when only one client needs to be processed at a time.
 For instance, an online chess game or a website for buying tickets.
-Both of these application need iterative server structure to ensure data arrives based on when a client connected.
+Both of these applications need an iterative server structure to ensure data arrives based on when a client connects.
 </br>
 Concurrent servers are more complex, have more overhead, and tend to be more expensive.
 This server architecture can accept multiple clients at the same time, allowing multi-client interactions.
 This server type is extremely useful for online gaming, large websites with constant traffic, and databases.
 </br>

-TODO:: Discuss thread based v process based v event based.
+TODO:: Discuss thread-based v process-based v event-based.
 Can also put a short paragraph about atomicity, but not too in depth.

 ---